haltu/muuri/README.md

 ### dragContainer &nbsp;

-Which item the dragged item should be appended to for the duration of the drag?
-If `null` the container element will be used.
+The element the dragged item should be appended to for the duration of the drag.
+If set to `null` (which is also the default value) the grid's container element will be used.
+Note that the provided element should be "positioned" meaning that it's CSS position property should be *relative*, *absolute* or *fixed*.

 * Default value: `null`.
 * Accepted types: element, null.